 Job prospects for graduates of Rush University's medical laboratory science programs are excellent.
 Our placement rate is typically 100 percent.
 Hospitals and other health care facilities throughout the United States are facing a critical shortage of qualified medical laboratory personnel.
 The U.S. Bureau of Labor Statistics estimates that between 2010 and 2020, United States laboratories will need approximately 42,900 new workers/year to properly staff clinical laboratory facilities.
-Since accredited medical laboratory programs are graduating fewer than 5,000 each year, job security and increased wages are predicted for graduates of CLS programs.
+Since accredited medical laboratory programs are graduating fewer than 5,000 each year, job security and increased wages are predicted for graduates of MLS programs.

 For more information on shortage of qualified medical laboratory workers, please visit: